 We have increased community access to HIV/AIDS education by partnering with health providers to distribute health education services.
 We provide weekly HTC, STI, and TB screenings across the region to reach those who are in need.

-MRF has offered HIV/AIDS positive services to over 30 men who have sex with men.
+MRF has offered HIV/AIDS positive services to over 330 young people living with HIV.
 These people are put on medication and are on minimum supervision and care.

 We document violence and health issues so that they are not forgotten.
-We respond to all human rights violations to protect the community that we serve.
+We respond to all health rights violations to protect the community that we serve.